Should I Call a Drug Addiction Hotline?

 - options for length of treatment, cost, health insurance coverage

-What Happens After A Drug Hotline Call?
+What Happens After a Drug Addiction Hotline Call?

 After you hang up the phone you’ll need to make a decision: Are you going to take action towards dealing with your addiction, or not?